A Combination Of Legal Experience In Providing Legal Services And Expertise To Clients

 Property division decisions become especially heated when marital assets include a family-owned business or significant business interests.
 Both sides want the division to be done with great care to maximize the value of the business.

-Division solutions for divorce or dissolution include:
+Some division solutions for divorce or dissolution include:

-• Co-ownership, so the business can continue to function
+- Co-ownership, so the business can continue to function

-• Buyout, in which one party purchases the business from the other
+- Buyout, in which one party purchases the business from the other

-• Sale, in which the business is put on the market and the proceeds are split
+- Sale, in which the business is put on the market and the proceeds are split

 If the business existed before the couple married or if it was purchased with nonmarital resources, then it may not be subject to division.

 Your business valuation is only as reliable as the appraiser chosen to do the valuing.
-Sowald Sowald Anderson Hawley & Johnson works with only the most experienced and most reputable appraisers, ensuring that the valuation arrived at is accurate and represents your interests.
+At Sowald Sowald Anderson Hawley & Johnson, we only work with the most experienced and most reputable appraisers, ensuring that the valuation arrived at is accurate and represents your interests.
 The final valuation will take into account every factor involved in a business’s true worth, including goodwill.
+We keep in mind tax considerations of the division at every stage, making every effort to lighten your tax obligations from the sale.

-How Are Businesses Valued During A Divorce?
+How Are Businesses Valued During Divorces?

 There are several methods for valuing a business during a divorce, including: